LukeShortCloud/rootpages/src/openstack/openstack.rst

 ~~~~~~~

 Vagrant is a tool to automate the deployment of virtual machines.
 A
-"Vagrantfile" file is used to initalize the instance.
+"Vagrantfile" file is used to initialize the instance.
 An example is
 provided below.

 .. code-block:: ruby